 Kiwi plants are also easy to grow in regions with mild winters.
 Choose a variety that will grow best in your home climate and train the vine on a fence or arbor since it needs room to grow.

 Kiwifruit is best stored at room temperature for up to a week away from ethylene-producing fruits—unless you want to ripen them quickly.
 The fruit continues to ripen after being picked, and the process can be sped up by placing kiwis in a paper bag with an apple or banana.
 Kiwi should be eaten as soon as it ripens and before it turns mushy.

 Cut kiwifruit can be stored in an airtight container in the refrigerator for up to two days.
 Kiwi puree can be frozen for up to three months.

 Nutrition and Benefits

 Kiwifruit is low in fat and calories and has no cholesterol.
-It's loaded with vitamin C (112 percent of the recommended daily value per 100 grams), potassium, and fiber, making it one of nature's tastiest superfoods.
+It's loaded with vitamin C (slightly over 100% of the recommended daily value per 100 grams), potassium, and fiber, making it one of nature's tastiest superfoods.